 In the bowl of a stand mixer, beat the butter and sugar together until pale and fluffy.
 Add the egg gradually and continue to beat until combined.
 Sift in the flour, then add the vanilla extract and mix briefly until the dough is just coming together.

-Turn the dough out onto a lightly floured surface and knead gently until completely smooth.
+Turn the dough out on to a lightly floured surface and knead gently until completely smooth.
 Form into a ball, wrap in clingfilm and chill in the fridge for 30 minutes.

 Remove the dough from the fridge and place it in the middle of the larger piece of baking parchment.
 Roll out until it's about 4mm thick.
 Place the template on the dough and cut around it with a knife.
-Collect the scraps and squeeze back together (this dough can be wrapped in clingfilm and kept in the fridge for a few days if you want to make more cookies at a later date).

-Now it's time to have fun!
 Decorate the biscuit however you like using the tubes of icing to draw lines and shapes and as glue to stick on the other decorations – make sure you push them down firmly so they won't fall off.
 Leave to dry for at least 2 or 3 hours.